mAbduqayum/python-workbook/005_name_age/name_age.md

-# Exercise 4: Name and Age
+# Exercise: Name and Age

 Write a program that asks for both the user's name and age, then displays both pieces of information.